DEFRA/flood-risk-front-office/README.md

 Open it and update `SECRET_KEY_BASE` and the settings for database, email etc.

-If Google analytics is required, uncomment the line `GOOGLE_TAG=ABC-DEFGHI` and replace ABC-DEFGHI with the required Google tag.
+If Google analytics is required, uncomment the line `GOOGLE_ANALYTICS_ID=ABC-DEFGHI` and replace ABC-DEFGHI with the required Google tag.

 ### Database